R.R.O. 1990, Reg. 1026: GENERAL, Surveyors Act

 Professional Development Program

-(3) If the Council changes any of the requirements of the professional development program published under subsection (2), the Council shall, immediately after the changes are made, publish the changes, post them on the Association’s website and give notice of the changes to the professional members by mail or electronic means.
+(3) If the Council changes any of the requirements of the professional development program published under subsection (2), the Council shall, immediately after the changes are made, publish the changes, post them on the Association’s website and give notice of the changes to the members by mail or electronic means.
 O. Reg.
 327/12, s.
 16; O. Reg.
 506/21, s.
-15 (1).
+15 (1); O. Reg.
+309/25, s.
+34.

-(4) Despite subsection (2), it shall be a requirement of the professional development program that, every three years, a professional member shall,
+(4) Despite subsection (2), it shall be a requirement of the professional development program that, every three years, a member, other than the holder of a temporary licence, shall,

 (a) complete at least 36 hours of continuing education courses relating to the practice of professional surveying that are offered by the Association or approved by the Council or a committee to which the Council has delegated this approval;